okeeffed/developer-notes/manual/SQL/SQL-Tuning.md

 By creating the index, the query optimizer has now decided to go for a `Merge join` where `Index Scans` are happening.

-Note the difference between the index scan and the full table scan or sequential scan: the former, which is also called “table scan”, scans the data or index pages to find the appropriate records, while the latter scans each row of the table.
+Note the difference between the index scan and the full table scan or sequential scan: the former, which is also called "table scan", scans the data or index pages to find the appropriate records, while the latter scans each row of the table.

 ## Time Complexities